konfig-dev/sportmonks-sdks/csharp/docs/OddsApi.md

 <a name="bookmakerbyid"></a>
 # **BookmakerById**
-> OddsBookmakerByIdResponse BookmakerById (string version, int bookmakerId)
+> OddsBookmakerByIdResponse BookmakerById (int bookmakerId, string version = null)

 By ID